 Clicking on ‘Portfolio’ takes you to your open trades.

-This is the actual trading area and your nerve-centre.
-Here you can monitor all of your current open positions and close them, and also access a record of your trading history.
+This is the actual trading area and your nerve centre.
+Here you can monitor all of your current open positions and close them, and also access a record of your eToro trading history.

 Once you’ve familiarised yourself with the eToro platform and (hopefully) had some success copying other people, you can start thinking about placing your own trades.

-If you’re really serious, you might also want to read up on the price/earnings ratio to identify undervalued/overpriced stock.
+If you’re really serious, read up on the price/earnings ratio to identify undervalued/overpriced stock.

-What I can do though is take you through the steps of placing a trade on eToro.
+What I can do is review and take you through the steps of placing a trade on eToro.

-Click on ‘Markets’, then ‘Stocks’, then ‘Industry’.
-Choose an industry, for example ‘Consumer goods’.
+Click on ‘Discover’, then ‘Stocks’.
+Choose an industry, for example ‘Tech’.

-You will then be presented with a list of all consumer goods stocks tradable on eToro, along with their respective prices and change over the past day.
+You will then be presented with a list of all tech stocks tradable on eToro, along with their respective prices and change over the past day.

-If you want to invest in Apple (on the basis that you believe the share price will rise over the medium/long term), click on ‘Trade’ in the top right corner.
+If you want to invest in Apple, click on ‘Invest’ in the top right corner.